 When any DDA analysis is completed, an Export node appears with options for Data Exports.
-In Project View, double-click on www.com Export view, double-click on www.com Export view, double-click on Scans or Refined MS2 scans in MGF format.
+In Project View, double-click on www.com Export to open the Export node.
+The loaded Data can be exported as Raw MS2 scans or Refined MS2 scans in MGF format.
+Raw scans can also be exported in mzXML format.